Discover the Magic of Quarter Inch Seam Tape

 - Rub the oil gently on the adhesive to loosen it, then wipe again with a clean, damp cloth to remove any oily residue.

-Best Practices for Storing Unused Quarter Inch Sewing Tape
+Best Practices for Storing Unused Quarter Inch Seam Tape

 To keep the rest of your Quarter Inch Seam Tape fresh and sticky for as long as possible:

-Store your Quarter Inch Sewing Tape in the original packaging or a small zip‑lock bag to protect it from picking up stray threads, dust and pet fur.
+Store your Quarter Inch Seam Tape in the original packaging or a small zip-lock bag to protect it from picking up stray threads, dust, and pet fur.

 Final Thoughts

-Quarter Inch Washi Tape is one of those small, inexpensive tools that can make a surprisingly big difference to your piecing accuracy.
-Once it’s on your machine and you get used to watching the tape instead of the needle, you can breeze through half-square triangles, flying geese and stitch‑and‑flip corners without ever reaching for a pencil or heat erasing pen.
+Quarter Inch Seam Tape is one of those small, inexpensive tools that can make a surprisingly big difference to your piecing accuracy.
+Once it’s on your machine and you get used to watching the tape instead of the needle, you can breeze through half-square triangles, flying geese, and stitch-and-flip corners without ever reaching for a pencil or heat-erasing pen.

 Comments